Equality and Diversity

-To ensure that we deliver against the Equality Act and our corporate values, the Equality and Safeguarding Officer provides updates to the Human Resources Governance Group.
+To ensure that we deliver against the Equality Act and our corporate values, the Equality and Safeguarding Officer provides updates to senior management.
 They consider evidence of engagement with people, staff, service users and others to evaluate the effect of what we do on the whole community.

 We also publish annually, information that demonstrates our compliance with the general equality duty, in our equality profile.
 You can view our workforce profile for 2012/13 and 2013/14 here and for 2015/16 here.

 If you have any questions relating to equality and diversity, contact Marinder Kaur Singh, Equality and Safeguarding Officer, on 01609 788574.